 Raspberry Coconut Baked French Toast

 I’m a pretty boring breakfast eater.
 Give me a bowl of oatmeal loaded with bananas, blueberries, maple syrup, and cinnamon, and I’m good to go.
-See my post for Perfect Oatmeal for details.
 I rarely eat or want anything different.
 That’s probably why when I want to make a special breakfast item, I usually do it on weekends for brunch.
 It’s best that way, especially because I can fit in a run or some type of workout in beforehand.
 I do exercise so I can eat! 😉 For Easter, I knew I wanted to do a baked French toast.
 It was hard deciding which flavors I wanted in it, but I finally narrowed down.
 My Raspberry Coconut Baked French Toast is moist, fluffy, and custard-like French bread with maple syrup and cinnamon throughout.
 It’s topped off with a buttery-cinnamon-brown sugar streusel topping, fresh raspberries, toasted coconut and sliced almonds.
 It is simply heavenly! 😀

 I’ve had baked French toast a couple of times before, and it was a healthier version.
 I’m not claiming that this is healthy, per se, but it’s a healthier version of baked French toast!
 There are 8 whole eggs in it, but we are talking about 9×13 size baking dish and an entire loaf of French bread.
 I don’t use heavy cream or whole milk, so here’s where we scale down the calories and fat.
 I used a whole can of light coconut milk, and the rest was non-fat milk.
 The whole eggs lent plenty of richness, making it seem custard-like, and I only added enough maple syrup to make it mildly sweet.
 It does have a streusel topping, remember?! :tounge: